rohanphanse/calculator/README.md

 **Terminal features:** up and down arrow keys move through history, use `help` on any function or keyword to learn how to use it

-**Additional features:** option to locally save user-defined functions
+**Additional features:** option to locally save user-defined functions, base conversions, polynomial root solvers

 **Link to demo: <a href = "https://rohanphanse.github.io/calculator/">https://rohanphanse.github.io/calculator</a>**